Screw Loose? How to Organize Screws and Nails in Your Garage

 You might have to pick up some woodworking skills, depending on how complicated it is.

 And while it provides substantial storage, it’s typically not as portable as other options.
+These types of upgrades can also add value to your home if you’re thinking about resale down the road.

 What are Modular Storage Systems?